 However, there are some conditions required for that to happen.
 First, Israel must be back in her land!
 The Jewish Messiah will come to a Jewish land, not to a Muslim land or any other land.
 Secondly, Israel’s historical mission (to bless all the families of the earth) must not fail.
 They delivered the Messiah, and whether they recognize Him or not, they are a witness to Him.
 Thirdly, Israel’s destiny is a national one, not just a spiritual one.
 Israel is not a “spiritual” entity, but a national one.
 If they have no nation, the Messiah has nowhere to return.
 Likewise, if the church is the “new Israel” spiritually (as Replacement Theology would have us believe), God lied to Abraham!
 Each of those conditions has either been met, or is being met even now!

 Now, back to God’s calendar, laid out in the feasts of Israel.
-The next feast to be fulfilled is the Feast of Trumpets…the Rapture!
-Christians will be taken out of here, and God will prepare His people for the next feast: Yom Kippur, the Day of Atonement.
-That will come at some point during the Tribulation.
-Zechariah 12:10 says there will be great weeping and mourning as Jewish eyes are opened to discover the One they rejected.
+The next feast to be fulfilled is the Feast of Trumpets.
+While some believe the Feast of Trumpets will be fulfilled at the Rapture, I lean toward fulfillment at His Second Coming.
+Either way, Christians will have been taken out of here, and God will prepare His people for the next feast: Yom Kippur, the Day of Atonement.
+That will come as Zechariah 12:10 says, with great weeping and mourning as Jewish eyes are opened to discover the One they rejected.
 Romans 11:25-27 tells us He will take away their sins and all Israel will be saved!

 Then comes the fulfillment of the last feast, the Feast of Tabernacles (Booths), and fulfillment of the Davidic Covenant!
 Again, we turn to the words of the prophet Zechariah: